Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 - Save $10/week toward each goal (home renovations, travel, and date nights).

 This is where understanding your current spending becomes invaluable, it helps you spot the easiest areas to cut back (like takeaway in this example).
-You may also have credit card debt or similar repayments, and in most cases, tackling those first should be your priority.
+You may also have credit card debt or similar repayments, generally speaking, tackling those first should be your priority.

 How do you make a money plan that works?